-To many people, the problem may look quite serious and hard to fix for rookies but in fact, it is very easy to get rid of.
+To many people, the problem may look quite serious and complicated to fix for rookies, but it is straightforward to get rid of.
 There are a few simple steps you need to follow to fix this error.
-Let us have a look at the procedure of fixing this problem below.
+Let us have a look at the procedure for fixing this problem below.

 Fixing DNS Lookup Failed Error on Google Chrome for PC

-As mentioned above, it is quite simple to get rid of DNS_PROBE_FINISHED_NXDOMAIN error and all you need to do is follow the below mentioned steps.
+It is pretty simple to get rid of the DNS_PROBE_FINISHED_NXDOMAIN error, and all you need to do is follow the below-mentioned steps.

 - Step 1: Open Command Prompt on your PC and type “ipconfig/flashdns”

 - Step 3: Clear all the cache, cookies, and history from your Chrome browser.
-This can be done from Settings -> Show Advanced Settings -> Clear Browsing Data on the Chrome browser.
+You can do it from Settings -> Show Advanced Settings -> Clear Browsing Data on the Chrome browser.

-- Step 4: Disable all the ad-ons and extensions from your browser.
+- Step 4: Disable all the add-ons and extensions from your browser.
 This should finally fix the issue.

 Fixing DNS Lookup Failed Error on your mobile phone

-If you are facing the DNS Lookup Failed error on your Android device Then here is how you can fix it in 5 simple steps.
+If you face the DNS Lookup Failed error on your Android device, you can fix it in 5 simple steps.

-- Step 2: Turn on the Wi-Fi your Android device – Go to settings -> WLAN -> Click on the switch on the top right corner until Wi-Fi is turned on.
+- Step 2: Turn on your Android device’s Wi-Fi – Go to settings -> WLAN -> Click on the switch on the top right corner until Wi-Fi is turned on.

 - Step 3: Connect to your default Wi-Fi network you’re facing the error on.
 Then go to Show Advanced options highlighted in the Wi-Fi network menu.